 [Heading deleted in Gazette 12 Aug 2003 p.
 3663.]

 10A.
-Poisons permit (Departmental and hospital)
+Poisons permit (departmental and hospital)

 (1) This permit shall authorise the holder to purchase from a manufacturer or wholesale supplier such poisons as are specified in the permit which shall be in the Form 13 in Appendix A and shall not, except in the case of a permit held by a public hospital, authorise the sale of any poison obtained by the permit holder under the authority of the permit.